Animated stretch preview.

 - 3Guide your knees to one side and turn your gaze the other way if that feels comfortable.
 Keep the breath quiet.

-- 4Hold the stretch for 120 seconds, then release gradually and notice how lower back feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how lower back feels before repeating or switching sides.

 Guide your knees to one side and turn your gaze the other way if that feels comfortable.
 Keep the breath quiet.